Colgate requires a nonrefundable fee of $60 from all candidates for admission. For information regarding fee waivers, see Application Fee .

 Tuition and Fee Insurance A commercial insurance plan is available to safeguard tuition, student activity fee, and on-campus traditional residence hall room charges at 80 percent.
 Information regarding this plan is provided by the Office of Student Accounts.

 Students studying internationally on a non-Colgate, approved program should receive insurance coverage through that approved program.
-In the event that the approved program does not offer insurance, or it does not meet Colgate University standards, students may be enrolled in the Colgate international health insurance and billed for that amount.
+In the event that the approved program does not offer insurance, or it does not meet Colgate University standards, students will be enrolled in the Colgate international health insurance and billed for that amount.

-Colgate recommends that you continue your U.S.-based health insurance coverage (such as the Colgate Student Health Insurance Plan) while abroad so that when you return from your trip, whether as scheduled or early, you can access U.S.-based treatment without interruption.
+Colgate recommends that you continue your U.S.-based health insurance coverage (such as the Colgate Student Health Insurance Plan) while abroad so that when you return from your program, whether as scheduled or early, you can access U.S.-based treatment without interruption.
 If you waive your Colgate Student Health Insurance Plan, which we do not recommend, it is your responsibility to petition for re-enrollment in the plan by posted deadlines to ensure you do not have a gap in coverage.

 Students Studying Off Campus